ov-integrations/sftp-to-efile/README.md

 * sftpFileNameRegexp* - a regexp pattern, which is used to select files from the SFTP
-* sftpNumberOfDaysToDeleteFromArchive - if filled, the files will be deleted from the archive after the specified number of days
+* sftpArchiveFileRetentionDays - if filled, the files will be deleted from the archive after the specified number of days
 * ovTrackorType* - target Trackor Type name
 * ovEfileFieldName* - target EFile field name
 * ovTrackorFilter* - object.
 Parameters in it determine which Trackors need to be updated, using the received files.
 Object contains: